microsoft/VSProjectSystem/doc/overview/project_capabilities.md

 | VisualC | Project may contain or compile C++ source files.
 | CSharp | Project may contain or compile C# source files.
 | VB | Project may contain or compile VB source files.
+| JavaScript | Project contains and handles JavaScript source files.
+| TypeScript | Project manages and compiles TypeScript source files.
+| JavaScriptProject | The project uses JavaScript project system.
+| JavaScriptUAPProject |The JavaScript project targets the Universal Windows Platform of Windows 10.
+| JavaScriptWindowsPhoneProject | The JavaScript project targets Windows Phone 8.1 platform.
+| JavaScriptWindowsAppContainerProject | Indicates that the project is both "JavaScript" and "WindowsAppContainer", so all JavaScript projects that emit *.AppX bundles will declare this capability.
+| JavaScriptWJProject | The JavaScript project targets Windows 8.1 desktop platform.
+| Cordova | The project integrates with and depends on Apache Cordova.
+| FileSystemBasedCordovaProject | Indicates that the Cordova project looks to the file system to determine the project content.
+This is the defining capability for the project system in Visual Studio Tools for Apache Cordova.
 | CPS | Project is based on the Project System Extensibility SDK
 | HostSetActiveProjectConfiguration
 | ProjectConfigurationsInferredFromUsage